kirklennon/Meals/README.md

 ## Minimum Viable Product

-The core functionality is complete, and a meal's title, steps, and URL can be edited, but you cannot remove any ingredients at the moment (only add more).
-You also cannot delete a meal entirely.
-You can reassign a different meal to a slot but there is no way to assign no meal, or to clear all slots to start over for a new week.
+The core functionality is complete, and a meal's title, steps, and URL can be edited.
+I finally added the ability to remove ingredients from a meal but it needs additional CSS styling to make it more clear.
+You cannot delete a meal entirely.
+You can reassign a different meal to a slot but there is no way to assign no meal.
+I added the ability to clear out all slots to start a new week.

 ## Security